runemalm/OpenDDD.NET/docs/gettingstarted.rst

     using Application.Actions;
     using Application.Actions.Commands;
-    using DDD.Application;
+    using OpenDDD.Application;
-    using DDD.Infrastructure.Ports.Adapters.Common.Translation.Converters;
+    using OpenDDD.Infrastructure.Ports.Adapters.Common.Translation.Converters;
-    using DDD.Infrastructure.Ports.PubSub;
+    using OpenDDD.Infrastructure.Ports.PubSub;
-    using DDD.Logging;
+    using OpenDDD.Logging;
     using Domain.Model.User;
     using ContextDomainModelVersion = Domain.Model.DomainModelVersion;